-In 2021, the Farm Bureau gave the cost of a Thanksgiving dinner for 10 at $5.33 per person.
-(Costs for this year were not available at publication time, but is probably closer to $6 per person this year.)
+This year, the Farm Bureau gave the cost of a Thanksgiving dinner for 10 at $6.12 per person.
 But you can probably put Thanksgiving dinner on the table for a lot less.
 One year, we were able to provide a feast for 6 for under $25.

 This isn’t too difficult, especially since the most popular Thanksgiving dinner items often go on sale this time of year.

 With a little planning and careful shopping — and using the tips below- you can feast like a king and still stay within your budget.
 (And if you are hosting others this year, ask each family to bring a dish.
 That will save you both time and money.)